prashastikarlekar/CodeGuardian-Ticketing-App/README.md

 * With Tailwind CSS wecan set our default colors in tailwind.config.js.
 This allows us to use standarized color names that we can create and then if we want to change things later in our app, we can change it in one spot and it will push it throughout the project wherever we use that previous color.
 * Added colors property beneath backgroundImage in tailwind config.
 * Added import { config } from "@fortawesome/fontawesome-svg-core"; import "@fortawesome/fontawesome-svg-core/styles.css"; config.autoAddCss = false; in layout.js, last line will not let the icons be very big as in when we load an svg image on screen it is big and this will not let it jump on the screen when it is loaded.

+* For database, we are using MongoDb Atlas, it is a free setup
+* We will also use Mongoose. in MongoDb we do not define types like in a traditional relational database.
+But Mongoose allows us to have data integrity and also makes connecting to the database easier.

+* Database setup in models/Ticket.js